 You will be lying on your left, with your legs curled up and a plastic bite will be placed between your teeth to protect your teeth.

 You will be cared for in a recovery area or room.
-The nurses will give you food and drink when they assessed that you are ready.
-You should arrange for a family member to take discharge instruction and take you home.
+The nurses will give you food and drink when they assess that you are ready.
+You should arrange for a family member to take discharge instructions and take you home.
 You should only resume working and driving the following day.

 Sometimes, you may have a mild sore throat, bloating and cramping.
 This normally goes away after 24 hours.

-Small bowel endoscopy is an advanced endoscopic technique.
-Additional training after specialization is required to perform both capsule endoscopy and deep enteroscopy properly.
-In particular, deep enteroscopy is required a period of supervised training and adequate case exposure as the technique is rather different from general endoscopy and much more difficult to perform.
-When performed properly, deep enteroscopy is as safe as general endoscopy.
-Hence, it is important to ensure that the doctor performing the procedure has the appropriate expertise for the case.
-The doctor should welcome questions regarding their training, credentials, and experience.
-Simple questions such as the following are useful:
+Small Intestine Endoscopy is an advanced endoscopic technique.
+Additional training after specialisation is required to perform both capsule endoscopy and deep enteroscopy properly.
+In particular, deep enteroscopy required a period of supervised training and adequate case exposure as the technique is very different from general endoscopy and much more difficult to perform.